-The World Health Organisation estimates that indoor air pollution from cooking on open fires and rudimentary stoves causes almost two million premature deaths per year, more than those attributable to malaria or tuberculosis.
+The World Health Organisation estimates that indoor air pollution from cooking on open fires and rudimentary stoves causes 4.3 million premature deaths per year, more than those attributable to malaria or tuberculosis.

-This project aims to transform the market for cooking appliances in Kampala by creating a market for fuel-efficient stoves in households and institutions throughout Uganda.
+ClimateCare works with Ashden Award winning project developers Impact Carbon to transform the market for cooking appliances in Kampala by creating a market for fuel-efficient stoves in households and institutions throughout Uganda.
 This approach stimulates the local economy, creating new jobs & new skills while also cutting the price of fuel for families.

 These stoves use less fuel than traditional cooking methods, cutting carbon emissions and substantially reducing indoor air pollution, making them much less damaging to the health of the cooks and their families.
 In Uganda, more than 90% of people use biomass, such as wood and charcoal, for cooking.
 If this continues it is estimated that there will be no forest left in Uganda in another 40 years.
 By cutting demand for wood fuel, this project also protects the remaining forest.